You are currently viewing IVF or IUI: Which is a Better Option for You?

 In addition to the basic treatment cost difference between IUI and IVF, there are other expenses that couples should consider.
 These may include pre-treatment evaluations, fertility medications, anesthesia charges (in the case of IVF), cryopreservation of extra embryos, embryo storage fees, and any necessary follow-up consultations.
 Always ask your fertility clinic about these extra costs.

-IUI vs. IVF Success Rates
+IUI vs. IVF Success Rates:

 When comparing IUI vs. IVF success rates, IVF typically has a higher chance of achieving pregnancy compared to IUI.
 The success of IVF is influenced by several factors such as age, overall health, and the underlying cause of infertility.
-IVF offers better outcomes for couples with severe male factor infertility, tubal issues, or advanced maternal age.
-IUI success rates are generally lower but may be more suitable for couples with less severe fertility issues.
-So consult your doctor, and don’t analyze success rates of IUI vs. IVF on your own; it is individualized.

 IUI vs. IVF: Chance of Twins